corda/samples-kotlin/Features/cordaService-autopayroll/README.md

-# autopayroll -- cordaservice demo
+# Auto Payroll -- CordaService

 This Cordapp shows how to trigger a flow with vault update(completion of prior flows) using [CordaService](https://training.corda.net/corda-details/automation/#services) & [trackby](https://training.corda.net/corda-details/automation-solution/#track-and-notify).